joanweru/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 # 0x03.
 Shell, init files, variables and expansions

-This repo contains tasks for my 0x02.
+This directory contains tasks for my 0x02.
 Shell, I/O Redirections and filters Project.
 The following are topics covered in this project:

 * Expansions
 * Shell Arithmetic